King's Calendar Academic Newsletter - Archaeology and the Bible No.13

 We finished last week with the fall of Jerusalem in the reign of Zedekiah, in 586 BCE.
 Gainsayers of the Bible like to point to contradictions within it as proof of its unreliability.
-Right from the beginning of 'The King's Calendar: The Secret of Qumran' I state that the underlying premise of my research, was that 'contradictions are not real'.
+Right from the beginning of 'The King's Calendar: The Secret of Qumran' I state that the underlying premise of my research, was that 'contradictions are not real.'
 Today I want to demonstrate how necessary this approach was to unlocking the mystery of Biblical Chronology.

 Apparent Bible Contradiction